 Students in CALS who demonstrate academic excellence during their first year may apply for sophomore admission to the Honors College.

-Accelerated Master's Programs (AMPs)
+Accelerated Master's Degree Pathways (AMPs)

 The AMP allows early admission to graduate studies with up to 6 concurrent credits double-counted toward the bachelor's and master's degrees.
-Most programs also allow students to take an additional 3 credits of graduate coursework while still an undergraduate, but these credits may not be double-counted.
+Most pathways also allow students to take an additional 3 credits of graduate coursework while still an undergraduate, but these credits may not be double-counted.
 AMPs affiliated with the College of Agriculture and Life Sciences include:

 Animal Biosciences